 FROST, ICE AND SNOW

-WHEN I BEGAN PHOTOGRAPHING I would not have expected "frozen" to be one of the larger galleries on my website, especially since snowstorms seldom produce images in this area that I would wish to keep.
+WHEN I BEGAN PHOTOGRAPHING I would not have expected "frozen" to be one of the largest galleries on my website, especially since snowstorms seldom produce images in this area that I would wish to keep.
 Usually the wind clears the snow off the tree branches before I can get to them.
-However, I have shortened the gallery considerably by moving images that were related to other galleries (frosted blueberries for example to the blueberry gallery).

 However, prior to the influence of climate change, ice storms were not unusual and I love what happens after an ice storm and you can see that from a number of the images.